Products

 Slingsnursing in the sling'

-When you carry your baby in a sling or wrap, you are very close to each other and it is much easier to pick up on fussing or small wriggles by your baby which indicate that a potty opportunity may be required.
-This also takes advantage of a tiny baby's innate disinclination to "soil the nest".
+When you carry your baby in a sling or wrap, you are very close to each other and it is much easier to pick up on fussing or small wriggles by your baby that indicate that a potty opportunity may be required.
+This also takes advantage of a tiny baby's innate inclination not to "soil the nest".

 The best carriers for EC are those that make it easy to pop the baby out and then pop back in again with no fuss or contortions.
 For these reasons, I used an unpadded ring-sling and a tube sling (or pouch).
 I couldn't live without my slings!